HOME BIO PROJECTS PUBLICATIONS ACTIVITIES BLOG CONTACT

 I grew up in Lelystad in the Netherlands, a new town built on reclaimed land in the former Zuiderzee, now known as the IJsselmeer.

-Two years later, I and fellow student Josja van der Veer, returned to New York with a grant from the Fund for the City of New York.
-We researched different approaches to the rehabilitation and management of the city-owned in rem housing stock and worked with the Cooper Square Committee to develop one of the first tenant-run mutual housing associations in the United States.
+Two years later, I returned to New York with a grant from the Fund for the City of New York.
+I researched different approaches to the rehabilitation and management of the city-owned in rem housing stock and worked with the Cooper Square Committee to develop one of the first tenant-run mutual housing associations in the United States.
 The MHA concept was loosely modeled on Dutch housing corporations, which build and operate low cost housing.

-In 1990 I began working for Middelkoop and Partners, later renamed DE LIJN, a planning firm in Amsterdam.
-In 1994 I became partner.
-The firm was led by myself and Ad Hereijgers, in 2001 Guido Wallagh joined us.
-In 2002 we founded New Amsterdam Development Consultants in New York.
-Under my leadership, DE LIJN shifted emphasis from research and policy studies to planning and project management.
+In 1990 I began working for Middelkoop and Partners, later renamed DE LIJN, a planning consulting firm in Amsterdam serving both public and private clients.
+In 1994 I became partner of DE LIJN.
+Under my leadership, DE LIJN shifted emphasis from research and policy studies to planning and project management with a focus on community development, neighborhood revitalization and urban innovation.

-In 2003 I worked with the Regional Plan Association on a series of professional exchanges, providing New York planners and developers an in depth look at the redevelopment of the Amsterdam waterfront, particulary as it might serve as a source of inspiration for the revitalization of the Brooklyn waterfront.
+In 2003 DE LIJN worked with the Regional Plan Association on a professional exchange, providing New York planners and developers an in depth look at the redevelopment of the Amsterdam waterfront, particulary as it might serve as a source of inspiration for the revitalization of the Brooklyn waterfront.
 A delegation of New York City officials took part in the exchange including Amanda Burden, the City Planning Commissioner.

-From 2004-2006 I served as a development director for the Amsterdam office of Bouwfonds MAB, one of the largest housing and mixed-use developers in the Netherlands, also active throughout Europe.
-Most recently, I managed a number of large multi-faceted projects in the Amsterdam region.
+From 2005 I served as a development director for the Amsterdam office of Bouwfonds MAB, one of the largest housing and mixed-use developers in the Netherlands, also active throughout Europe.
+I managed a number of large multi-faceted projects in the Amsterdam region.

-In January 2007, I moved with my family to New York, and I currently serve as the Assistant District Manager for Manhattan Community Board 4 (Chelsea and Clinton/Hell's Kitchen.
+In January 2007, I moved with my family to New York.

 LINKS: